adityarohatgi11/Regression_Analysis_London_Crime/README.md

      - `sixweeks_treat`: Highlights the treated boroughs during the intervention period.
    - **Objective**: Estimate the causal impact of an exogenous increase in police presence on crime rates.

+### 4. **Machine Learning Models**
+   - **Linear Regression**: Predicts log crime rates using features like police rate, unemployment rate, and demographic factors.
+   - **Random Forest Regressor**: A robust ensemble method for predicting log crime rates with non-linear interactions.
+   - **Evaluation Metrics**: Mean Squared Error (MSE) and R-squared (R²) are used to compare model performance.

 ---

 ## Data Description